mrazomej/phd/src/chapter_04/section_06_microscopy.md

 ### Imaging Procedure

-![**Experimental workflow for single-cell microscopy**.
-For comparison with the flow cytometry results, the cells were grown in an identical manner to those described in the main text.
+![**Experimental workflow for single-cell microscopy.** For comparison with the flow cytometry results, the cells were grown in an identical manner to those described in Chapter 2.
 Once cells had reached mid to late exponential growth, the cultures were diluted and placed on agarose substrates and imaged under 100$\times$ magnification.
 Regions of interest representing cellular mass were segmented, and average single-cell intensities were computed.
 The means of the distributions were used to compute the fold-change in gene expression.](ch4_fig11){#fig:ch4_fig11 short-caption="Experimental workflow for single-cell microscopy"}